Texas Gateway Project

 Promote energy security and long-term economic development

-Project status: In preliminary design and research phase
+Project status: In stakeholder engagement and project development

 Project overview